 By Trevor Muchedzi, CFA

 The JSE constitutes ~0.8% of the global equity market by market capitalization yet an average South African investor has more than 70% of their capital invested locally (that is a ~69.2% overweight).
 South Africa is also a very concentrated market with the top five companies (Richemont SA, British American Tobacco, BHP Billiton, Naspers and Anglo American) constituting ~38% of the All Share Index by weight.
 Compare that, for example, with the US where the top five companies (Apple, Microsoft, Amazon, Alphabet and Facebook) only constitute less than 12.5% of the US Total Stock Market Index.
-This implies that home bias also exposes investors to very high concentration risks.
+Therefore home bias also exposes investors to very high concentration risks.

 So why should investor diversify globally

 Diversification is the “only free lunch” in investing.
 For investors to achieve true diversification, the assets they add to their portfolio must have a low or negative correlation with the assets they currently have.
 For example, because South African stocks have a very low correlation with developed market equities, investing in global assets provides substantial benefits to local investors from a diversification perspective.
 It also protect investors from much home events, political or otherwise that tend to affect South Africa stocks in a similar fashion

 No. 2 – Access to sectors that are not available locally